sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-dashboard/ui5-webcomponents-react-dashboard.md

     ![Table](04_table.png)

-3. Add more properties
+4. Add more properties

    You can add many more properties to the `AnalyticalTable` component.
-For example you can group the columns with `groupable`, search for entries in a column with `filterable`, and change the row height with `rowHeight`.
+For example, you can allow sorting, filtering and grouping via `sortable`, `filterable` and `groupable`, enable different selection modes with `selectionMode`, control how the table splits up available space between the columns with `scaleWidthMode` and many more.
+   Feel free to take a look at the [documentation](https://sap.github.io/ui5-webcomponents-react/v2/?path=/docs/data-display-analyticaltable--docs) and explore the different examples before continuing.

     The default visible rows count is at 15.
 This number is a bit to high for a dashboard table.
 Reduce the `visibleRows` count to 5 by setting the corresponding prop.